HiPeople21/LC_CS_Project/report.md

 ## 2. Investigation
 I researched 3 scenarios to complete this project around.
 The first one was a nutrition calculator, where you could input certain conditions you would want (e.g. x grams or less of salt).
 The second idea was an NBA stat predictor.
 The last idea was a traffic congestion analyser.
 The nutrition calculator would have been made for people who would like to find meals that suit their conditions.
 The NBA stat predictor would have been made for people who bet on NBA games, such as overs and unders for certain players.
 The traffic idea would have been made for people who drive or just commute in general.

 I decided to eliminate the nutrition calculator as one of my ideas first, as it was not a topic which I had any particular interest.
+I also decided that it may have been difficult to try come up with graphs for this idea (BR 2).
 Next, I eliminated the NBA stat predictor, as I thought the idea would be too computationally complex.
 This is because my idea for this project would be to analyse players' performances with and against other players and teams, but also including trends from previous games.
 However, in this idea, I would have to compute the performances of said other players, as they would affect the original player.
+As a result I concluded that BR 2 would be very difficult for this idea.
 This left me with the traffic idea.
 This idea appealed to me as I had worked on geographical data in the past (population within Dublin) and I had to create a visualisation for that, so I knew I would be more able to do this idea.
 I did research into existing solutions and provided on example for each of my ideas in the references.
 Datasets I researched for each idea are also listed in the references.

 After looking into the SDCC traffic congestion database, I found the SCATS traffic congestion database, which has much more sites.
 However, faced with the large amount of data, I decided to restrict my project to the 10 public holidays only, the holidays being:
 - New Year's Day